se-edu/learningresources/contents/testing/security-testing.md

 ### Types of Security Testing
 - **Vulnerability Scanning**: This is done through automated software to scan a system against known vulnerability signatures.
 - **Security Scanning**: It involves identifying network and system weaknesses, and later provides solutions for reducing these risks.
-This scanning can be performed for both Manual and Automated scanning.
+This scanning can be performed both manually and automatically.
 - **Penetration Testing**: This kind of testing simulates an attack from a malicious hacker.
 This testing involves analysis of a particular system to check for potential vulnerabilities to an external hacking attempt.
 - **Risk Assessment**: This testing involves analysis of security risks observed in the organization.
 Risks are classified as  Low, Medium and High.
 This testing recommends controls and measures to reduce the risk.
 - **Security Auditing**: This is an internal inspection of Applications and Operating systems for security flaws.
 An audit can also be done via line by line inspection of code.